 What is the most critical aspect of cloud security?

-Zero Trust Architecture is a security model that requires verification of every request, regardless of its origin, to minimize the risk of unauthorized access.
+Zero Trust Architecture is a type of security model that requires verification of every incoming request across the board and minimizes the risk of coming from an unauthorized source.